 Our aim is to create resources for anyone to download and use.
 In the long-term we want to learn more about boredom through research and share our findings.
-We’re also aiming to develop imaginative ideas on how people, particularly in hospital, can be helped.
+We’re also aiming to develop a range of imaginative ideas on how people, particularly in hospital, can be helped.
 What difference will it make?

 Resources to inspire…

-Here are three offerings:
+Here are two offerings:

 Surprising colouring in LB1 – print out and add your own colours to reveal intricate patterns in nature.
 A drawing created by Dr Lizzie Burns with more to come… Adult colouring-in has become an acceptable way to enjoy getting focused and relax, and to enjoy the patterns that emerge.
 This has been used in hospital for all ages.
 Any ideas what it is?